 On-Campus Requirements

 This high-quality program demands a major commitment of time, including multiple on-campus visits that are essential for transition into the NP role.
 During your time in the program, you will participate in mandatory on-campus and/or virtual intensives.
 The required intensives will be held during clinical courses.
-Exact dates and times will be confirmed with students prior to the term.
+Students will attend an in-person on-campus intensive in NURS 690 for 5 days during week one of the summer quarter.
+Students will attend a second in-person on-campus intensive in NURS 693 for 2 days during week three of the spring quarter.
+Dates are subject to change.

 Pennsylvania RN licensure is required prior to the start of your clinical components.
 While this is not a requirement for admission, we recommend starting the process immediately after admission.